-Using h(k) = k as your hash function and m = 6 as your table capacity, give an example of a table with load factor not above 2/3 and a key that cannot be successfully inserted into the table.
-(Hint: start entering different multiples of 6.)
+Using h(k) = k as your hash function and m = 8 as your table capacity, give an example of a table with load factor not above 2/3 and a key that cannot be successfully inserted into the table.
+(Hint: start entering different multiples of 8.)
+Leave cells with no data blank.